Route of the Asturian Manor Houses of Onís

 Benia de Onís

-We will begin this route in Benia de Onís, the capital of the Council in the neighborhood of Benia-encima, the oldest area of the village we find clear examples of popular architecture, such as the casa de los VallesThe building, possibly built in the 16th century, follows the constructive model of the time: rectangular plan with two floors and two bodies connected by a valuable corridor.
+We will begin this route of Asturian mansions in Benia de Onís, the capital of the Council in the neighborhood of Benia-encima, the oldest area of the village we find clear examples of popular architecture, such as the house of the Valles, possibly built in the sixteenth century, and that follows the construction model of the time: rectangular floor plan with two floors and two bodies connected by a valuable corridor.
 Next to this one, there are two houses of similar characteristics, in whose lintels of the access doors the dates of construction appear engraved: the house of the Peláez-Gutiérrez family, in 1787; and that of the Huerta-Niembro family, in 1680.

 The old Rectory House, with a rectangular floor plan and three stories in height, is preserved from a later period.
 It stands out not only for its monumentality, but also for the masonry work on the walls and the enclosures of the openings.

-From the second half of the 20th century we have two outstanding constructions: the Abaju houseThe rural style is combined with cult-type elements, and the Bait houseIt was rebuilt in 1953 and remodeled in 1977 on the ruins of the old palace of the Cebos and Duque de Estrada family, preserving its coat of arms.
+From the second half of the twentieth century we have two outstanding buildings: the Abaju house, which combines rural style with cult-like elements, and the Cebos house, rebuilt in 1953 and remodeled in 1977 on the ruins of the old palace of the Cebos and Duque de Estrada family, preserving its coat of arms.

 A journey through time